-- I. Explore their capabilities and options for further study - 2.
+- 1. Explore their capabilities and options for further study - 2.
 Check senior subjects meet prerequisites for courses they are interested in - 3.
 Check ATAR eligibility against their chosen subjects

-Students will be introduced to My Path on the Year 10 Transition Day.
-To enable students to explore their options, My Path has been set up to ask a series of questions relating to the students' strengths and interests.
-My Path then identifies capabilities which best suit the individual student, and from there, courses fitting with these capabilities can be explored.
-Students can then cross check courses they are interested in with senior subjects their specific school offers.
-They can also select subjects and see whether they are meeting prerequisites and are on track for an ATAR.
+Students will be introduced to My Path during the Careers Week.
+My Path has been set up to enable students to select subjects and see whether they are meeting prerequisites and are on track for an ATAR.
 Students will be provided with individual log-in details in Term 2.

 The best part about My Path is that students are free to explore thousands of different course options.
 The most up-to-date tertiary prerequisite information is available by accessing the prerequisite PDF's that are located on the My Path web page.
 They have prerequisites for all QTAC courses by institution.
-These documents include details on prerequisites, assumed knowledge and recommended study for courses starting 2021.
-For further information, go to qtac.edu.au or please speak to Ms Elizabeth Johnston, Careers Counsellor.
+These documents include details on prerequisites, assumed knowledge and recommended study for courses starting 2022.
+For further information, go to qtac.edu.au or please speak to Ms Elizabeth Johnston or Ms Naomi Holley.